vinayaky7/kubernetes/README.md

 -kubenode-2 Ready <none> 39s v1.9.0

-If you want to create single node cluster with master & worker nides in one then follow below comand
+### If you want to create single node cluster with master & worker nodes in one then follow below comand

+OR

 ### In order to create PODs on kubernetes master in absence of worker nodes, use can use K8s master to do so with below command